Dushani-Ekanayake/farmer-crop-chatbot/README.md

 Open the farmer_ai_chatbot.html file.

-Find the const apiKey line in the <script> block.
+**Find the const apiKey line in the <script> block.

-Replace your personal key with an empty string: const apiKey = "";
+**Replace your personal key with an empty string: const apiKey = "";

-Instruct users/contributors to obtain their own key and insert it for local testing.
+**Instruct users/contributors to obtain their own key and insert it for local testing.

 🏃 How to Run
-Since this is a single, self-contained HTML file:
+* Since this is a single, self-contained HTML file:

-Create File: Create a new file named farmer_ai_chatbot.html and paste the code into it.
+* Create File: Create a new file named farmer_ai_chatbot.html and paste the code into it.

-Open in Browser: Double-click the file or use VS Code's "Open with Live Server" extension.
+* Open in Browser: Double-click the file or use VS Code's "Open with Live Server" extension.

 The chat interface will load instantly.

-🔗 Project Repository
-While this application runs as a single HTML file, the source code and development history are managed on GitHub.
-You can find the repository and contribute here:

-GitHub Repository URL
-(Note: Replace the placeholder URL above with your actual repository link.)

 ⚙️ Technology Stack
 Frontend: HTML5, JavaScript (Vanilla JS)